-The post Diminished choice in your neighborhood supermarket appeared first on Marginal REVOLUTION.
+The post Does soil heterogeneity induce greater individualism? appeared first on Marginal REVOLUTION.

-The post The farmer-influencer and the economics of streaming appeared first on Marginal REVOLUTION.
+The post *Smashing the Liquor Machine: A Global History of Prohibition* appeared first on Marginal REVOLUTION.